33.2 OIL SOURCES

 33.45211 OIL EMBARGO: An oil embargo may be imposed at any time during a turn, including before, during or after the Japanese player turn, when USJT reach 20.
 Once imposed, an oil embargo cannot be lifted.

 33.4522 BRUNEI AND PALEMBANG: Three oil counters from each of Brunei and Palembang.
 Japan may only ship oil from Brunei or Palembang if they are under Japanese control at the start of the Japanese player turn.
 Oil counters produced in Brunei and Palembang must be shipped to the Japanese oil reserve to be used (EXCEPTION: Starting in Spring 1944, oil from Brunei and Palembang may be used in those hexes to offset naval oil effects.
-Japanese naval units which use oil in Brunei or Palembang must end the Japanese player turn in those ports).
+Japanese naval units which use oil in Brunei or Palembang must be based in those ports).
 Oil counters which are unused by the end of the Japanese player turn are eliminated.
 Japan may not create an oil reserve in Brunei or Palembang.

 33.4523 ASSIGNING TRANSPORTS TO CARRY OIL: Japan may ship oil during initial supply determination and post-combat supply determination by assigning one transport to sea escort each oil counter.
 Japanese transports may sea escort oil from Brunei only if Japan controls Balikpapan at the time the oil is shipped; Japanese transports may sea escort oil from Palembang only if Japan controls Batavia at the time the oil is shipped.
 The number of transports which Japan may assign to sea escort oil each turn is limited by the number of transports available: 1 transport: 1 oil counter; 2 transports: 2 oil counters, 3-9 transports: 3 oil counters; 10-12 transports: 4 oil counters; 13-15 transports: 5 oil counters; 16 or more transports: 6 oil counters (the maximum oil production of Brunei and Palembang per turn).
 Transports which are not assigned to sea escort oil may be used for other purposes.